 Pricing:

-- Their Premium plan includes both live streaming and VOD services.
+- Advanced plan includes both live video streaming as a service and VOD.
 This plan is the way to go for professional broadcasting.

 Vimeo Enterprise: